timborn/stock-stats/readme.txt

 Ditto FMCB on OTC
 -----

-TODO: BUG: sometimes the cached file is EMPTY.
+DONE: BUG: sometimes the cached file is EMPTY.
 How does this happen and how to recover?

 -----